RGBCube/GhosttyBase16/README.md

 # Base 16 template for Ghostty

+You can use l0go's site at https://l0go.github.io/ghostty-base16-converter/ to generate the theme directly in your web browser, without installing anything.

-To generate the color config, first install Mustache.
+Of if you want to generate the color config manually, first install Mustache.

 Then run: